SimonLoriereLab/sarscov2_Oct2023/README.md

 ## General commands

-Rhe file `run.sh` indicates the commands to run.
+The file `run.sh` indicates commands to run.

 ## Inferring the tree